Hedgerow Restoration

 Enthusiastic engagement of landowners has enabled a “beacon of hope” in East Lothian.

 Much of this work has been conducted in a small corridor of land, around the pilot site of Drylaw Hill Farm.
-Having had the enthusiastic collaboration of two local landowners, the group has helped develop a 10 year management plan it has become a template for the project.
+Having had the enthusiastic collaboration of two local landowners, the group has surveyed the condition of all the hedgerow on the farm and helped develop a 10 year management plan.
+This process has become a template for the larger project.

 “We are at mission critical point here, and without the focus of a restoration project, we will undoubtedly see hedge loss here in the next decade,” says Gimber.